 During the so-called Spanish flu, measures were taken to prevent the spread of infection, such as quarantine, personal hygiene, and the closure of schools, churches, and other public places.
 The same measures have been taken worldwide to prevent the spread of COVID-19.

 Was this a scientifically sound decision?
-No, it was a political decision in which there was no scientific basis.
+No, there was no scientific basis for this decision.
 Sweden was the only country that adopted a science-based strategy developed by a scientific committee in which the lockdown of the country was unnecessary.

 To date, enough experimental data and patient data have been accumulated to understand the disease.
 Many doctors, scientists, and others express the truth about the incorrect diagnosis, testing, and treatment of the disease.